Blog Layout

 For the most part, it’s not in the divine play book.
 Sorry.

-Likely there won’t be a celestial press release or righteous white paper or holy judicial ruling giving an answer or defense of the coronavirus pandemic of 2020.
+Likely there won’t be a celestial press release or righteous white paper or holy judicial ruling giving an answer or some kind of defense.
 Demand what you will, but God doesn’t have a history of giving all the answers, particularly ones that bring full satisfaction or justification of what has happened.
 For the most part, it’s not in the divine play book.
 Sorry.

 What we do have is a report of what people experienced who were close to Jesus, part of his inner circle.
 The thing is, Jesus didn’t give them all the answers either.
 Whether it was in his stories, his very succinct yet broad teachings, or just in the background of the action, Jesus more often than not left it to them to tease the meaning out of it.
 Rest assured, it’s never simple.
 Like this one about the storm.